Henry Knox: Early life and marriage

 On March 5, 1770, Knox was a witness to the Boston Massacre.
 According to his affidavit, he attempted to defuse the situation, trying to convince the British soldiers to return to their quarters.
 He also testified at the trials of the soldiers, in which all but two were acquitted.
 In 1771 he opened his own bookshop, the London Book Store, in Boston "opposite William's Court in Cornhill."
 The store was, in the words of a contemporary, a "great resort for the British officers and Tory ladies, who were the ton at that period."
 Boasting an impressive selection of excellent English products and managed by a friendly proprietor, it quickly became a popular destination for the aristocrats of Boston.
-As a bookseller, Knox built strong business ties with British suppliers (like Thomas Longman) and developed relationships with his customers, but he retained his childhood aspirations.
+As a bookseller, Knox built strong business ties with British suppliers and developed relationships with his customers, but retained his childhood aspirations.
 Largely self-educated, he stocked books on military science, and also questioned soldiers who frequented his shop in military matters.
-The genial giant initially enjoyed reasonable pecuniary success, but his profits slumped after the Boston Port Bill and subsequent citywide boycott of British goods.
+Knox initially enjoyed reasonable pecuniary success, but his profits slumped after the Boston Port Bill and subsequent citywide boycott of British goods.
 In 1772 he cofounded the Boston Grenadier Corps as an offshoot of The Train, and served as its second in command.
 Shortly before his 23rd birthday Knox accidentally discharged a gun, shooting two fingers off his left hand.
 He managed to bind the wound up and reach a doctor, who sewed the wound up.